 The amount of alcohol the body can tolerate varies from person to person.
-If you exceed this tolerance level, chances are you will suffer from alcohol intoxication or drunkenness.
+You will suffer from alcohol intoxication or drunkenness if you exceed this tolerance level.
 Signs or symptoms which indicate an individual may be drinking include the following:

 - Having trouble staying awake

 - Looking confused or having difficulties remembering things

 - Slurred speech